FatemeFathii/CRAFT/README.md

 # Al_enable-course-recommendation-system

-This repository releases the code of my Thesis work **AI-Enabled Personalized Course Recommendation System for Career and Skills Development**
+This repository releases the code of my Thesis work **AI-Enabled Personalized Course Recommendation System for Career and Skills Development**.
+The application of this project is running at https://escoai.myedulife.dbis.rwth-aachen.de/

 ## Dataset Preparation